Introduction to Internal Communications

 The nature and complexity of government and public service, and the diversity of our colleagues and their work, demand that we are exceptional in how we practise internal communication.
 We continually seek to ensure we are on top of our game in our professional approach and in the quality and capability of our practitioners.

-Russell Grossman, Director of Communications, Office of Rail and Road and GCS Head of Profession for Internal Communications said:
+Russell Grossman, Director of Communications, Office of Rail and Road and GCS Head of Discipline for Internal Communications said:

 “Internal Communications’ function is to help leaders in your Department or Agency inform and engage employees, in a way which motivates staff to maximise their performance and deliver the business strategy most effectively.
 It is not about ‘sending out stuff’.”